near/NEPs/text/0000-near-shell.md

 Formerly, the `neardev` folder contained the key files for a project.
 It is now `.near-credentials`.
 This folder is not nested within `.near-config` deliberately.
 Having this folder with "credentials" at the top-level of a project makes it apparent that it contains sensitive information and should not be revisioned or archived.

 **Note**: as the project grows, developers in the NEAR Collective may choose to add integrations with password management applications or hosted key solutions.
 Hence, expect the number of `type` options to increase.

+## Operating system agnostic

+`near-shell` will use dependencies like [shelljs](https://github.com/shelljs/shelljs) in order to streamline input/output and paths such that the experience is identical across operating systems.
+It will not rely on hardcoded backslashes or forward slashes that may break functionality on a different operating system.
+It will not use unsupported commands like `mkdir -p` that does not exist on Windows.

 ## Translation